-When using this function, it is also possible to bake on two shelves at one time, although they will need to be swapped over during the cooking time, as the heat at the top of the oven is greater than at the base.
+It is also possible to bake on two shelves at one time, although they will need to be swapped over during the cooking time, as the heat at the top of the oven is greater than at the base, when using this function.

-This is a fast intensive form of cooking; keep an eye on the food cooking until you have become accustomed to this function.
+This is a fast intensive form of cooking; keep an eve on the food cooking until you have become accustomed to this function.